springdo/WorklightAdapterTestHarness/README.md

-Worklight Adapter
+Worklight Adapter Test Harness
 ================

-Worklight Adapter provides a method to invoke Worklight adapters from nodejs
+This Node.JS provides a method to invoke Worklight adapters from a node script

 When used in conjunction with [Mocha](http://visionmedia.github.io/mocha/) and [Chai](http://chaijs.com/) this module provides a promise based framework for invoking Worklight adapters.
 Requests can be chained together and Authenticated Adapters can be invoked using this chaining.